Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 + #### To be able to navigate the site easily.
     + Through  a process of ongoing opinion from my volunteers, I altered this as I developed the site.
 The headings were made easier to understand and Repairs, for example was reduced from the former Repairs and Spares title.
     + Following consulation with at least 2 people it was decided that it would be better UX to display the page that was landed on within the Navigation Bar in a larger font in addition to the smaller link on the right hand side.
 I believe that made a MUCH better impact on the clarity of where the viewer was at any time

+### Returning Visitor

++ #### As a returning visitor to be able to quote a previous Invoice number for repeat enquiries
+    + This will be accessible when a Forms page is developed as an extra main page
++ #### to have access to more in-depth explanation about who to ask about spare parts availability and for  guidance for estimated turnaround times on repairs
+    + This will be accessible when an About Us page is developed as an extra main page
++ #### to see some sample photographs
+    + There ARE some photos include within the various pages but this issue will only be resolved upon development of sub pages
++ #### to be able to make suggestions for improvement
+    + This will be accessible when a Forms page is developed as an extra main page

 # Features